 What Is a Trust Attorney?

-A trust is a legal avenue for creating the management of property for someone who is not capable of doing so or who needs to be protected from having full access to large sums of money all at once.
-Typically, a trust is designed to give a family member, loved one, or financial institution the legal responsibility to manage property or assets for the benefit of another part.
+A trust is a legal relationship for management of property for myriad reasons but, usually, for someone who is not good at or capable of managing money, is incapacitated, is a minor or for someone who may have a drug addiction or is subject to being easily influenced.
+Typically, a trust is designed to give a trusted family member, a close and trusted friend, or financial institution the legal responsibility to manage property or assets for the benefit of another.

-A trust can be invalid for the same or similar reasons as a will.
+A trust can be invalid for the similar reasons as a Will.
 A trust or trust amendment may be invalid if:

 - A person lacked the mental capacity to understand the business in which he/she was engaged at the time the trust was signed,